opespe/documentation/processes/community/onboarding/README.md

 ### Info Service Creation

 To incorporate Opes with a community, a specific endpoint must be provided, which supplies information about that community.
-The [CN Service](../deployment/README.md) must be at an externally accessible location so Opes can find it.
+The [CN Service](../deployment/README.md) must be at an externally accessible location so OPES can find it.
 Note the fully qualified URL (e.g. `https://access.example-org.com`) as `Community Info URL`.

 ### Nominator Names